 Our Archery facility is open to members and non-members by reservation.
 We feature a sheltered shooting line with open air targets ranging from 10 to 50 yards.
 The entire range is fully lit for night time shooting.
 We also have a new 90 yard outdoor range which will open soon.

-During the COVID Pandemic we will be operating in compliance with Washington State guide lines.
-Please see our “COVID Safe Start Procedures For Archery” page for details on range open times and operating procedures
+BISC will continue operating in compliance with Washington State COVID guidelines.
+Please see our “COVID Safe Start Procedures For Archery” page for details on range open times, operating procedures and to make a RESERVATION.

 Our range is staffed with Range Safety Officers (RSO’s) for a safe and friendly shooting environment for the entire family.
 All of the RSO’s are USA Archery certified instructors or coaches who are happy to share their knowledge to get you started in this exciting sport.